 Home Visits.

 B1st!/NFP Services must be delivered by or under the direction of a PHN.
-A PHN will establish and support a Care Plan and must, at a minimum, complete assessments and screenings at 0-6 weeks and 4, 8, 12, 18, 24, 36, 48, and 60 months or by LPHA agreement with NFP National Service Office.
+B1st! services may be provided to eligible perinatal women, infants and children through four years of age who have one or more risk factors for poor health or growth and development outcomes.
+Services may also be provided to a parent or primary caregiver of an eligible child.
+A PHN will establish and support a Care Plan and must, at a minimum, complete assessments and screenings for children at 0-6 weeks and 4, 8, 12, 18, 24, 36, 48, and 60 months or by LPHA agreement with NFP National Service Office.
 These activities should occur during home visits.
 Screenings and assessments include, but are not limited to, the following activities:

 An assessment of the child’s growth.